swiftlang/swift/docs/SIL.rst

   sil-basic-block ::= sil-label sil-instruction-def* sil-terminator sil-label ::= sil-identifier ('(' sil-argument (',' sil-argument)* ')')? ':'
-  sil-argument ::= sil-value ':' sil-type
+  sil-argument ::= sil-value-name ':' sil-type

-  sil-instruction-def ::= (sil-value '=')? sil-instruction
+  sil-instruction-def ::= (sil-value-name '=')? sil-instruction

 A function body consists of one or more basic blocks.
 These form the nodes of the control flow graph.
 Each basic block contains one or more instructions and